MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-configurable.md

 For example:

-* the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
+* The Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
 Users can drill down to the relevant context, but they should not be able to navigate outside the tab.
 * The Power BI tab doesn't enable navigation to other Power BI reports, but it does enable the **Go to website** button that launches the report in the main Power BI website.

-## Configurable tab Scope
+## Configurable tab scope

 Configurable tabs are defined in the app manifest, and can have a scope of either `team` or `groupchat`, which determine where they can be used in Teams.